vigith/containerization/README.md

 FROM centos
 ```

-If you save the above contents and do a `docker build -t vigith/centos .` followed by a
+If you save the above contents to `Dockerfile` and do a `docker build -t vigith/centos .` followed by a
 `docker run -t -i centos /bin/bash` you will get a `bash` promt in
 `centos` (you can confirm this by doing a `cat /etc/system-release` on
 your new prompt).

+It also supports mounting volumes, exposing ports, container linking etc. Though the names sound unfamiliar
+the technology behind it remains the same.
+Since I am focusing on containers as a whole, I leave it to the
+reader to explore more into `docker`.

 # Images

 ## UnionFS
 [UnionFS](http://en.wikipedia.org/wiki/UnionFS) lets you overlay files
-and directories of different filesystem be overlaid forming a single
+and directories of different filesystem forming a single unified mountable
 filesystem.
 The merged single filesystem will have no duplicates and
 later layers take precedence over former layers such that we will end up
 in a new unified coherent virtual filesystem.
 Couple of well know UnionFS